JoshuaKGoldberg/mock-react-redux/README.md

 ### Hybrid Usage

-You don't have to use `mock-redux` in _every_ unit test file in your repository.
+You don't have to use `mock-redux` in _every_ test file in your repository.
 Only the test files that import `mock-redux` will have Redux actions stubbed out.

 ### TypeScript Usage